-Most of us have felt sad or down, and even depressed at one time or another, but clinical or major depression is a serious medical condition lasting longer than two weeks which affects a person's mind and body.
+Most people have sometimes felt sad or even depressed, but clinical or severe depression is a serious illness that lasts for more than two weeks and affects a person's mind and body.

-Also known as clinical depression, unipolar depression and unipolar disorder, major depression is a mood disorder that impacts all aspects of daily living, robbing a person of joy in life.
+Also known as “clinical depression," "unipolar depression" and "unipolar disorder," major depression is a mood disorder that affects all aspects of daily life and robs a person of the joy of life.
 It causes overwhelming feelings of sadness, hopelessness and worthlessness.
-Anger, moodiness, difficulty concentrating and indecisiveness are other symptoms of depression.
-A person may have thoughts about death or suicide.
+Anger, moodiness, difficulty concentrating and indecision are other symptoms of major depression.
+A person may have thoughts of death or suicide.

 Depression also has physical symptoms.
-Many people can’t sleep well even though they feel mentally and physically exhausted; or they may sleep and eat excessively.
-They may have crying spells; unexplained body aches and have loss of interest in activities that used to be pleasurable.
+Many people cannot sleep well despite feeling mentally and physically exhausted, or they may sleep and eat excessively.
+They may suffer from crying spells, inexplicable body aches, and loss of interest in previously enjoyable activities.

-Depression symptoms may differ by gender.
+Depression symptoms can vary according to gender.
 Women are twice as likely to develop depression as men.
-Women with depression tend to sleep more, eat more (especially carbohydrates) and gain weight.
-Feelings of inappropriate guilt, worthlessness and anxiousness are more prevalent in women.
-They are more likely to develop to have seasonal affective disorder, which is caused by lower levels of sunlight during the winter months.
+Women with depression tend to sleep more, eat more carbohydrates, and gain weight.
+Feelings of inappropriate guilt, worthlessness and anxiety are more common in women.
+They are more likely to develop a seasonal affective disorder (SAD) caused by reduced sunlight during the winter months.

-Men with depression may exhibit irritability, hostility and anger.
-They may have fatigue and difficulty concentrating, feel stressed and indecisive.
-Physical symptoms include sexual dysfunction and a slowing-down of physical movements, speech and thought processes.
-They may drink too much and act recklessly.
-Men are four times more likely to commit suicide.
+Men with depression exhibit irritability, hostility and anger.
+They have tiredness and difficulty concentrating, feel stressed and indecisive.
+Physical symptoms may include sexual dysfunction and a slowdown in physical movement, speech and thinking.
+Men with depression may drink too much and act recklessly.
+As compared to women, men suffering from depression are four times more likely to commit suicide.

-Although there is no one cause of depression it is thought to result from a combination of biochemical, hormonal, genetic, psychological, social factors and even sleep abnormalities.
-Depression can begin as the result of a loss, such as a job loss or the death of a friend or family member, but a stressful life event does not cause depression.
+There is no single cause of depression.
+It is thought to be caused by a combination of biochemical, hormonal, genetic, psychological, social factors, and even sleep disorders.
+Depression can begin as a result of loss, such as job loss or death of a friend or family member, but a stressful life event alone does not cause depression.

-Aches and pains are what may bring a person to the doctor, but clinical depression cannot be diagnosed through a lab test.
-A physician can perform tests for other physical conditions, such as hypothyroidism which can cause similar symptoms.
-It’s important to get diagnosed because depression does not improve on its own.
-It can even lead to heart disease and other serious medical conditions due to chemical changes in the body.
+Aches and pains are what may bring a person to the doctor, but clinical depression cannot be diagnosed by a laboratory test.
+A physician can perform tests for other physical ailments, such as hypothyroidism, which can cause similar symptoms.
+It is important to get a diagnosis, because depression does not improve on its own.
+It can even lead to heart disease and other serious illnesses due to chemical changes in the body.

-Depression is treatable through a combination of antidepressant medications and psychotherapy.
-There are several classes of medications available, depending on the type of depression.
-For severe cases that don’t respond to medication therapy, CHI Health offers Transcranial Magnetic Stimulation (TMS) therapy.
-TMS is a newer, noninvasive technology that uses magnetic fields to stimulate areas in the brain that are thought to control mood.
+For severe cases that do not respond to drug therapy, CHI Health offers Transcranial magnetic stimulation (TMS) therapy.
+TMS is a newer, non-invasive technology that uses magnetic fields to stimulate areas in the brain that are thought to control mood.
 These areas are underactive in patients with severe depression.

 If you think you or a loved one may be suffering from depression, call (402) 717-HOPE.